Blue Cross Blue Shield Medicare Part D Review

 - Generic drug takers: Many of BCBS’s Tiers 1 and 2 generics are very affordable.

 - Mail order fans: Of the plans we sampled, the mail order option was just as inexpensive as the preferred pharmacy.

 Excluded states from Blue Cross Blue Shield Part D plans

-You can find a Blue Cross Blue Shield (BCBS) plan in 40 states.
+You can find a Blue Cross Blue Shield Part D (PDP) plan in 41 states.
 If you live in the following states, however, you’ll need to find a different Part D provider:

 - New York

 Blue Cross Blue Shield Part D prescription drug plans